Quimby Memorial Library Reopening Plan

 Quimby Memorial Library Reopening Plan (Approved 6-24-2020)

-The Quimby Memorial Library (QML) will re-open with reduced hours beginning June 22, 2020 for Summer quarter.
+The Quimby Memorial Library (QML) will re-open for student and faculty access by appointment, beginning in the Fall 0f 2020.
 The library will be open for services, including circulation of the main, CD and DVD collections.
 The Quimby and Edith Wallace Collections will remain closed.

 QML will be following Phase One Re-Opening guidelines at Southwestern College: